Council of Heads of State of the CIS

-The Council of Heads of State of the CIS (Совет глав государств СНГ), abbreviated in the Russian language as the SGG (СГГ), is a working body in the Commonwealth of Independent States.
-It serves as the supreme body of the CIS, and includes all the chief of state of CIS member states.
+The Council of Heads of State of the CIS (Совет глав государств СНГ), abbreviated in the Russian language as the SGG (СГГ), is a working body in the Commonwealth of Independent States (CIS).
+It serves as the supreme body of the CIS, and includes all the heads of state of CIS member states.
 Regular meetings of the council are held annually.
 It was created following the dissolution of the Soviet Union in 1991, directly replacing the State Council of the Soviet Union.
-As of 2020 there are 9 members of the CIS: Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, and Uzbekistan.
-Turkmenistan is an associate state of the CIS.
+As of 2026, there are 9 members of the CIS: Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, and Uzbekistan.
+Moldova's membership will be terminated on 8 April 2027.

 Activities

 The 2008 CIS heads of state summit family photo at Konstantin Palace in Strelna.

 The activities of the Council of Heads of State are governed by the agreement on the establishment of the Commonwealth of Independent States of 8 December 1991 and the CIS Charter of 22 January 1993.
 At its meetings, the Council of Heads of State make decisions concerning amendments to the CIS Charter, the creation or abolition of bodies of the CIS, and optimizing the structure of the CIS, among others.
 Decisions of the Council of Heads of State are taken by consensus, with any member state having the ability to declare its disinterest in a particular issue.